Telesis Bio Announces First Co - GuruFocus.com

-New Kit Enables Automation of NGS Library Prep on the BioXp® System Further Expanding the Utility, Speed, and Impact of the BioXp® Automated Molecular Biology Workstation
+New Kit Enables Automation of DNA Cloning on the BioXp® System Beginning from Linear DNA, Further Expanding the Utility, Speed, and Impact of the BioXp® Automated Molecular Biology Workstation

 About Telesis Bio